All-time Olympic Games medal table

-The all-time medal table for all Olympic Games from 1896 to 2024, including Summer Olympic Games, Winter Olympic Games, and a combined total of both, is tabulated below.
+The all-time medal table for all Olympic Games from 1896 to 2026, including Summer Olympic Games, Winter Olympic Games, and a combined total of both, is tabulated below.
 These Olympic medal counts do not include the 1906 Intercalated Games which are no longer recognized by the International Olympic Committee (IOC) as official Games.

 The IOC itself does not publish all-time tables, and publishes unofficial tables only per single Games.
 This table was thus compiled by adding up single entries from the IOC database.

 The results are attributed to the IOC country code as currently displayed by the IOC database.
 Usually, a single code corresponds to a single National Olympic Committee (NOC).
 When different codes are displayed for different years, medal counts are combined in the case of a simple change of IOC code (such as from HOL to NED for the Netherlands) or simple change of country name (such as from Ceylon to Sri Lanka).
 As the medals are attributed to each NOC, not all totals include medals won by athletes from that country for another NOC, such as before independence of that country.
 Names in italic are national entities that no longer exist.
 The totals of NOCs are not combined with those of their predecessors and successors.

 World map showing nations that have won Summer Olympic medals, as of completion of the 2024 Summer Olympics.

-World map showing nations that have won Winter Olympic medals, as of completion of the 2022 Winter Olympics.
+World map showing nations that have won Winter Olympic medals, as of completion of the 2026 Winter Olympics.

 List of NOCs with medals (sortable & unranked)

 The table is pre-sorted by the name of each Olympic Committee, but can be displayed as sorted by any other column, such as the total number of gold medals or total number of overall medals.
 To sort by gold, silver, and then bronze, sort first by the bronze column, then the silver, and then the gold.
 The table does not count revoked medals (e.g., due to doping).

 A total of 162 current and historical NOCs have earned at least one medal.
-Medal totals in this table are current through the 2024 Summer Olympics, and all changes in medal standings due to doping cases and medal redistributions up to 11 August 2024 are taken into account.
+Medal totals in this table are current through the 2026 Winter Olympics, and all changes in medal standings and medal redistribution up to 11 August 2024 for the Summer Games and 19 September 2025 for the Winter Games are taken into account.